Davallia fejeensis: How to Grow the Mini Rabbit’s Foot Fern

 As you know, this versatile plant can go both ways.

 If Davallia fejeensis is planted terrestrially in soil, it’ll need regular, even moisture.
-This fern has very shallow roots and takes most of its water from the topsoil and stores them within its rhizomes.
+This fern has very shallow roots and takes most of its water from the topsoil and stores it within its rhizomes.

 But, as you’d expect from a plant that can be epiphytic, it cannot withstand being sat in soggy soil.
-So the key here is moisture; we don’t want this plant to be wet.
+So, the key here is moisture; we don’t want this plant to be wet.
 Good drainage is essential.

 Yellowing leaves (well, fronds) are usually a sign of Davallia fejeensis needing more moisture.
 Increase the humidity or the watering frequency to nurse your plant baby back to health.